 Oliver Knott: Aquarium plantsAll you need to know about commercially available aquatic plants

-In this Video Oliver Knott talks about the most important element in plant aquaristics and aquascaping: the aquatic plants.
-He explains to you the most important differences of the various cultivation forms of aquatic plants, including bunches, potted plants and InVitro.
+In this video Oliver Knott talks about the most important element in planted tanks and aquascaping: the aquarium plants.
+He explains the most important differences of the various cultivation forms of aquatic plants, including bunches, potted plants and in vitro.

 Submerged and emerged

-Hygrophila pinnatifida in submerged form.The emerged form is an adaption to the conditions above water.
-The plants do grow in wet substrate and need high humidity, their stems and leaves do significantly change their shape, though and are capable of growing outside the water out in the air.
-Cultivations as InVitro and potted plants are usually sold in their emerged form.
-By means of a Hygrophila pinnatifida, Oliver Knott demonstrates in the video, how differently an aquatic plant can look in their emerged and submerged form.
+The emerged form is an adaption to growth conditions above the waterline.
+The plants still grow in wet substrate and need very humid air.
+Their stems and leaves significantly change their shape and sometimes even their color, though, and are fit to grow outside the water out in the air.
+Sometimes, plants from tissue culture (in vitro) and most potted plants are sold in their emerged form.
+Oliver Knott demonstrates in our video how differently an aquatic plant can look in its emerged and submerged form, using a Hygrophila pinnatifida.